 Ladle the punch and some of the fruit into mugs, garnishing with chopped pecans.
 If desired, add red wine, rum, brandy, or tequila to your serving.

-You can also serve with spoons to make it easier to eat the fruit if so desired.
+Serve with spoons to make it easier to eat the fruit if so desired.

 Storing and Reheating

 Store this Christmas fruit punch in the refrigerator in a glass container from 2 to 5 days.
 The juice will get more concentrated and sweet as it sits.
 You can always add a little bit of water if it becomes too sweet for you.
-The fruit will also become softer and some may even start falling apart if left for too many days, so it really is best to try to drink the punch within the first 2 days.

-Warm up your leftover punch on the stovetop in a small pot or in a mug in the microwave.
+To reheat, warm up your leftover punch on the stovetop in a small pot or in a mug in the microwave.

 Recipe

-Ponche Navideño
+Ponche Navideño Mexicano (Mexican Christmas Punch)

 Equipment